Getting hotter this holiday weekend

 Tracking the tropics:

-The National Hurricane Center is monitoring an area in the southwestern Atlantic Ocean for possible development.
-There’s no chance of this becoming a tropical system but it will drench the Carolinas and Virginia this weekend.
+The area of low pressure off the coast of South Carolina continues to drench the Carolinas and Virginia this weekend.

 Although this area won’t develop into a named system, this non-tropical low will move along a front and bring impacts to the Carolinas.
 They’ll have gusty winds, dangerous surf, and heavy rain.
 The entire southeast Atlantic coast has a high rip current risk this Memorial Day weekend.